Zhedong-Lin/Visual_Story_Generation/README.md

 # Storyboard Generation

-A web application for generating anime-style visual storyboards from a natural language prompt.
+An agent for generating anime-style visual storyboards from a natural language prompt.

 Users can enter a story idea, generate storyboard frames, view the generated results, and check previous generation history through a browser-based interface.